SysKitTeam/docs-spdockit/manage-sharepoint-permissions/users-and-groups-actions/remove-permissions-wizard.md

 ---
-title: Move Permissions Wizard
-description: >-
-  This article describes how to use SPDocKit to remove permissions for one  or multiple users from a Site Collection or your entire SharePoint environment.
+description: This article describes how to use SPDocKit to remove permissions for one  or multiple users from a Site Collection or your entire SharePoint environment.
-author: Igor Mesarić
-date: 02/10/2020
 ---

 # Remove Permissions Wizard